Conditions in reception facilities

 The Regional Centre Giurgiu

 The Regional Centre is a former barracks located in the outskirts of the city and repurposed in 2011, without any refurbishment beyond repaint.
 As a result, technical problems often occur.
 The capacity of the centre is 100 places arranged in eight rooms.
 At the time of the author’s visit in January 2023, there were 8 accommodation rooms with different capacity from 4,8, 15, 16, 17, 24 to 26 beds.
 The capacity of the centre could be increased by 74 places.
-Each room is equipped with refrigerators;the number of refrigerators depends on the number of beds.
+Each room is equipped with refrigerators; the number of refrigerators depends on the number of beds.
 There are two kitchens with four stoves and three sinks.
 Only one kitchen was used by the asylum seekers, the other one was locked.
 There are two bathrooms, one for men and one for women, with five ‘squat toilets’ and five showers.
 The women’s bathroom was also locked.
 The gym is used as a deposit room for old refrigerators and washing machines and single use bed sheets.
 There is also a club where Romanian language classes were held by AIDRom with seven desks and chairs a small collection of books in Romanian.
 The isolation room was being used at the time of the author’s visit by a beneficiary of international protection with a medical condition, who used to live in the Vasile Stolnicu centre.
 The isolation room had its own bathroom and half of the room was serving as a deposit of beds.
 A prayer space was set up next to the kitchen.
 The centre has a small courtyard, but it is not accessible as it is surrounded by a fence.
 In the backyard old furniture, beds, sinks are deposited.
 The two tents that were set up in the courtyard for medical screening in 2020, were in an advanced state of degradation.
 However, they were not used anymore.
 The rooms were painted and small repairs were carried out.
-The majority of the beds in the visited rooms were new and all the matresses were covered in plastic to protect them from bed bugs.
+The majority of the beds in the visited rooms were new and all the mattresses were covered in plastic to protect them from bed bugs.

 Food and hygiene

-The Asylum Decree prescribes the necessary daily amount of nutritional value based on which the daily allowance for food is calculated in the Regional Centres.[9]Asylum seekers may cook for themselves, using the kitchens available in every centre.
+The Asylum law prescribes the necessary daily amount of nutritional value based on which the daily allowance for food is calculated depending on the individual situation.[25]
+Asylum seekers may cook for themselves, using the kitchens available in every centre.

-In all regional centres asylum seekers are obliged to clean their rooms, kitchen and bathrooms on a rotation basis.
+In all regional centres, asylum seekers are obliged to clean their rooms, kitchen and bathrooms on a rotation basis.
 The number of toilets and showers are sufficient in all facilities during regular occupancy.

 In 2018 – December 2022 AIDRom implemented a project providing asylum seekers with cleaning products and they were also encouraged to clean their rooms and common spaces every week.